Manual Handling Training for Healthcare Workers in Ireland

 Healthcare workers perform manual handling tasks constantly throughout their shifts.
 Understanding these tasks and their associated risks is the first step toward safe practice:

-- Repositioning in bed - Turning patients to prevent pressure sores, adjusting position for comfort, and sitting patients up for meals or treatments.
+- Repositioning in bed - Turning patients to prevent pressure sores, adjusting position for comfort, and sitting patients up

-- Assisting with mobility - Helping patients stand, walk, and navigate their environment safely.
+- Assisting with mobility - Helping patients stand, walk, and navigate their environment safely

-- Equipment handling - Moving beds, hoists, wheelchairs, monitors, and other medical equipment.
+- Equipment handling - Moving beds, hoists, wheelchairs, monitors, and other medical equipment

 The Scale of Manual Handling Injuries in Healthcare